stanfordnlp/phrasenode/README.md

 - You can also add ad-hoc config strings using the `-c` option.
 These are applied last.
 - `-n` specifies the experiment directory name.

+## Configerations

+Here are the configerations used in the final experiments:

+* `base.txt`: Used in all experiments
+* `models/encoding.txt`: The embedding-based method
+* `models/alignment.txt`: The alignment-based method
+* `node-embedder/allan.txt`: The node embedder as described in the paper
+* `ablation/*.txt`: Ablation

+Note that the visual neighbor is off by default.
+To turn it on, use `general/neighbors.txt`.

 ## Experiment management

 All training runs are managed by the `PhraseNodeTrainingRuns` object.
 For example,